 Enjoying Your Move!

-There’s so much that goes into buying property in France, preparing for your move, managing moving day, and then settling into a completely new life.
+There’s so much that goes into buying property in France, preparing for your move, managing moving day, and then settling in to a completely new life.
 It’s nearly impossible to get each and every “To Do” out of the way and you’re bound to have some loose ends to tie up in the days and weeks following your relocation.
 Knowing which official buildings you’ll need to contact, understanding the language and being familiar with French terminology will help you immensely.
 Eventually, the paperwork will be behind you and all you’ll have left to do is enjoy your new hometown.

 We wish you a wonderful move and congratulations on your new life in France!